 Armed men force delivery driver to take suspect device to police station

+Armed men force delivery driver to take suspicious device to police station

-A man has been forced at gunpoint to drive a car containing a suspect device to a police station in Londonderry.
+A delivery driver has been forced at gunpoint to drive a suspicious object to a Londonderry police station.

 A major security operation is continuing in the city following a hijacking on Sunday night when the suspicious object was placed in a delivery driver’s car in Curryneirin and he was forced to travel to the Waterside.